Ministry of Economy and Finance (Italy): Organization

 The Ministry has a complex central structure derived from the merging of former ministries and from various modifications: main variations have been made with the legislative decree n.
 173 of 3 July 2003, and the decree of the President of Republic n.
 227 of 3 July 2003.
 The Ministry was reorganized with the Presidential Decree n.
-43 of 30 January 2008 which established offices in direct collaboration of the minister and proper departments of the MEF.
+43 of 30 January 2008, which established offices in direct collaboration with the minister and proper departments of the MEF.